· By Mary Ware

 What’s Your Skin Type?
 Ultimate Skin Hacks to Pick the Right Products for YOUR Skin

-The products you use and your skincare routines depend on knowing the type of your skin.
-We all know that what may work for one person (who's skin is ORPW) may not work for another (who's skin is DSPT), but how do you avoid unnecessary purchases?
+The products you use and your skincare routines depend on knowing your skin type.
+We all know that what may work for one person (who's skin is ORPW) may not work for another (who's skin is DSPT).
+However, how do you avoid unnecessary purchases?

-The Baumann Skin Type Indicator was created by dermatologist Leslie Baumann to help address the wide variety of skin needs and concerns.
-Knowing your skin type helps you determine the best skin hacks to further bring out the glow and suppleness out of your skin.
-But, unfortunately, the process of determining the category your skin falls in is not as easy as you may think.
+Dermatologist Leslie Baumann, the creator of The Baumann Skin Type Indicator, addresses the wide variety of skin needs and concerns.
+Knowing your skin type helps you determine the best skin hacks.
+Furthermore, this knowledge helps you to bring out the glow and suppleness of your skin.
+Unfortunately, the process of determining the category your skin falls in is not as easy as you may think.

 Read our guide to find out how to determine the right skincare products for your skin from ANY brand.

-For oily skin, try to avoid high comedogenic ingredients like coconut oil, cocoa butter, and use ingredients like shea butter.
-Because of the high probability of acne breakout, you should have retinol, benzoyl peroxide, and/or salicylic acid in your product formulation.
+For oily skin, avoid high comedogenic ingredients like coconut oil, cocoa butter.
+Try to use ingredients like shea butter.
+Due to the high probability of acne breakout, you should have retinol, benzoyl peroxide, and/or salicylic acid in your product formulation.
 Check out our Flawless Charcoal Facial Scrub Here.